andersgom/andersgom/README.md

 ## Data Analyst

-- Based in Lisbon since 2018.
+- Born in Sevilla, based in Lisbon.
 - Upskilling myself from Data Analyst to Data Scientist.

 ### **Find me at**